edera-dev/krata/README.md

 | hyphactr   | guest   | none, guest init | N/A                         | container   |

-You will find the code to each executable available in the bin/ and src/ directories inside it's coresponding code path from the above table.
+You will find the code to each executable available in the bin/ and src/ directories inside it's corresponding code path from the above table.

 ### Environment